- In CAST Imaging ≥ 2.12, the Path Finder feature is available by default.

 Using the feature

-When the Path Finder option is clicked, the following dialog box is displayed enabling you to configure the Target object for your path:
+When the Path Finder option is clicked, the following dialog box is displayed enabling you to choose the Target object for your path from a list of potentials which can be further filtered using the available options (described below):

 Click to enlarge